 So much of the stress of modern life is because we are blurring family time with a mad dash to get things done around the house.
 Devote time during the week to ticking off the household tasks, so the weekends can be free just for your kids and family time.

-7. Motto for challenging days
+7. Have a motto for challenging days

 We all have days where life can feel brutally overwhelming.
 On days like these, remind yourself that consistency is what matters.
 Kids can cope with anything when they have security and a loving environment.
 At the end of the day, they just care that you are there.